-Plaintiffs filed suit against the defendant related to a products liability claim.
-Plaintiff hired an Epidemiology Expert Witness to provide testimony.
-The defendant filed a motion to exclude this expert from testifying.
+Summary: Plaintiff hired an Epidemiology Expert Witness to provide testimony in case related to an herbicide.
 The court denied the motion to exclude.

 Facts: This case (Barrera, et al. v.
 Monsanto Company – Superior Court of the State of Delaware – May 31st, 2019) involves a products liability claim.
 The plaintiffs allege that their cancer was caused by exposure to the defendant’s herbicide product, commonly known as Roundup.
 The plaintiffs have hired Epidemiology Expert Witness Dr. Beate Ritz to provide testimony.
 The defendant has filed a motion to exclude this expert from testifying.